aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/fill-settings/_index.md

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.
 Each item in the [**cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection represents an object of the [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class.

 The [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) has the [**style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style--) property that is used to get and set a cell's formatting.
 The [**Style**](https://reference.aspose.com/cells/javascript-cpp/style) class provides properties for setting the foreground and background colors of the cells.
-Aspose.Cells provides a [**BackgroundType**](https://reference.aspose.com/cells/javascript-cpp/backgroundtype) enumeration that contains a set of pre-defined types of background patterns which are given below.
+Aspose.Cells provides a [**BackgroundType**](https://reference.aspose.com/cells/javascript-cpp/backgroundtype) enumeration that contains a set of pre‑defined types of background patterns, which are given below.

 |**Background Patterns**|**Description**|
 | :- | :- |